ThomasVonWu/SparseEnd2End/README.md

 [Quick Start](QUICK-START.md)

 ## Citation
-If you find SparseEnd2End useful in your research or applications, please consider giving us a star &#127775;
+If you find SparseEnd2End useful in your research or applications, please consider giving me a star &#127775;

 ## 🏷 ChangeLog
 >**08/25/2024：** **[v1.0.0]** This repo now supports Training | Inference in NuscenesDataset.
 It includes: data dump in JSON, Training | Inference  log caching, TensorBoard hooking, and so on.